 Roundtable on Sustainable Palm Oil

-Palm oil is the world’s most widely consumed vegetable oil and you can find it in about 50 percent of the packaged goods sold in your local grocery store.
-The ingredient is used in so many food and non-food items because it can be blended and processed to produce products that have a wide range of different characteristics.
-Although it’s used in about half of the items that are for sale in your supermarket, palm oil isn’t always easy to find in the list of ingredients used to make a given product.
+Palm oil is used in so many food and non-food items because it can be blended and processed to produce products that have a wide range of different characteristics.
+Although it’s used in many items that are for sale in your supermarket, including bread and chocolate, palm oil isn’t always easy to find in the list of ingredients used to make a given product.

 Palm oil and its byproducts often appear in a product’s list of ingredients under one of the following names:

 - Palm Stearine